mrncstt/mrncstt.github.io/_posts/2024-10-17-export_linkedin_saved_posts_selenium_bs4.md

 ---

-##  Export your LinkedIn saved posts with Selenium and Beautiful Soup
+##  export your linkedin saved posts with selenium and beautiful soup

-We save things “to read later” and… rarely return.
-LinkedIn’s **Saved items** helps, but curation inside the app can get messy.
-This walkthrough shows how to open your account, visit **Saved items**, scroll the page, extract **author, link, text, and date**, and export everything to **CSV** and **JSON** and your reading list becomes searchable and shareable data.
+we save things “to read later” and… rarely return. linkedin’s **saved items** helps, but curation inside the app can get messy. this walkthrough shows how to open your account, visit **saved items**, scroll the page, extract **author, link, text, and date**, and export everything to **csv** and **json** and your reading list becomes searchable and shareable data.